 Frequently interact with your customers on social media and through newsletters, email campaigns, and feedback forms.

 - Focusing Only on Discounts:

 You must know that discounts are not always the answer to an effective Retail Loyalty Program.
 Customers might not always respond to the offered discounts.

-Things to Focus Before Laying Out a Retail Loyalty Program:
+Things to Focus on Before Laying Out a Retail Loyalty Program:

 - Retailers need to bring out their unique identity while laying out their Loyalty Programs.

-- The retail Loyalty Program should mainly focus on establishing a connect between your repeat customer and the brand ethos.
+- The retail Loyalty Program should mainly focus on establishing a connection between your repeat customer and the brand ethos.